Skip To Main Content

 Dowling Hall - Second home of The High in 1890

-1930 - A new building is constructed and The High moves to South Cambridge / 7 Mile Rd. in Detroit at the start of the 1931-32 school year.
+A building is constructed in 1930 and The High moves to South Cambridge / 7 Mile Rd. in Detroit at the start of the 1931-32 school year

 U of D Jesuit High School and Academy today